guardian/service-catalogue/packages/dependency-graph-integrator/README.md

 }
 ```

-It uses this input to generate a workflow file that allows us to submit Scala or Kotlin dependencies to GitHub for vulnerability monitoring via a GitHub Action.
+It uses this input to generate a workflow file that allows us to submit sbt or Gradle dependencies to GitHub for vulnerability monitoring via a GitHub Action.

 For a Scala repo, the file will look something like this: